Residential Living Initiated Assignments

 Students returning from a study abroad program who require medical housing for the spring semester, please follow the process outlined here: Academic Resource Center.
-Completed requests (application and submission of documentation) are due by the end of October.
-Requests received after that will not be reviewed until after the start of the spring 2019 semester.
+Completed requests (application and submission of documentation) are due by [late October, specific date TBD].
+Requests received after that will not be reviewed until after the start of the spring 2020 semester.

 I'm studying abroad in the spring